sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 When the external PHY is connected to the MDIO bus from the switch NPU, this design only applies to the device with Broadcom SAI/NPU.
 When external PHY is connected to the FPGA/CPLD based mdio controller, this design should work for all device.

 When external PHY is using broadcast firmware download method, there might be requirements of other software components and helper depends on the PAI library implementation.
 It is outside the scope of this HLD.

+### Testing Requirements/Design
+The added MDIO IPC server class and the changed VendorSai class are in the syncd process.
+Some unit test cases can be added to the existing syncd unit test.
+Some system test cases can only be done on systems with the external PHY and NPU mdio bus.

+#### Unit Test cases
+The MDIO IPC server class only invokes some class methods when there are unix socket connection and valid MDIO IPC client messages on the unix socket.
+New gtest cases will be added to the syncd unit test simulating the MDIO IPC client.

+The 4 new methods added to the VendorSai class and its parent class SaiInterface only works on the SAI with real hardware, i.e. a systems with the external PHY and NPU mdio bus.

+	virtual sai_status_t switchMdioRead(...);
+	virtual sai_status_t switchMdioWrite(...);
+	virtual sai_status_t switchMdioCl22Read(...);
+	virtual sai_status_t switchMdioCl22Write(...);

+Hence the MockableSaiInterface class and its parent class DummySaiInterface will override the above 4 methods.

+#### System Test cases
+On a system with the external PHY connected to NPU mdio bus, we can use 'socat' simulating the IPC client as an interactive command line shell to access the PHY mdio registers, e.g.

+	docker exec -it syncd socat - UNIX-CONNECT:/var/run/sswsyncd/mdio-ipc.srv

+Command in the shell to read MDIO clause 45 register at an address and an offset:

+	mdio <address> <reg offset>

+Command in the shell to write MDIO clause 45 register at an address and an offset with a value:

+	mdio <address> <reg offset> <value>

+Command in the shell to read MDIO clause 22 register at an address and an offset:

+	mdio-cl22 <address> <reg offset>

+Command in the shell to write MDIO clause 22 register at an address and an offset with a value:

+	mdio-cl22 <address> <reg offset> <value>

+Command to exit from the interactive command line shell:

+	Ctrl+D